 Collaborative Doctoral Partnerships (CDPs) are partnerships between heritage organisations and Higher Education institutions, funded by the Arts and Humanities Research Council (AHRC).
 Each student has at least one supervisor at a heritage organisation and one at a university.

-As well as working within their host heritage organisations, the students have a chance to get to know the wider heritage sector and extend their networks and belong to a cohort of CDP students (about 50 per year).
+As well as working within their host heritage organisations, the students have a chance to get to know the wider heritage sector, extend their networks and belong to a cohort of CDP students (about 50 per year).
 They also participate in a range of development opportunities provided by the consortium of host heritage organisations.

 How is The National Archives involved in the CDP scheme?

-Through its CDPs, the Thames Consortium aims to:
+Through its CDPs, The National Archives aims to: